basarat/typescript-book/docs/tips/defaultIsBad.md

 ```

 ### Autocomplete
-Irrespective of if you know about the exports, you evenautocomplete at this `import {/*here*/} from "./foo";` cursor location.
+Irrespective of if you know about the exports, you even autocomplete at this `import {/*here*/} from "./foo";` cursor location.
 Gives your developers a bit of wrist relief.

 ### CommonJS interop
 With `default` there is horrible experience for commonJS users who have to `const {default} = require('module/foo');` instead of `const {Foo} = require('module/foo')`.
 You will most likely want to rename the `default` export to something else when you import it.